elzoughby/Watt-Book/Network/Network.md

 ![ESP8266 WiFi Module](img/ESP8266.png)

-The ESP8266 WiFi Module is a self contained SOC with integrated TCP/IP protocol stack that can give any microcontroller access to your WiFi network.
+The ESP8266 WiFi Module is a self contained SOC with integrated TCP/IP protocol stack that can give any microcontroller access to our WiFi network.
 The ESP8266 is capable of either hosting an application or offloading all WiFi networking functions from another application processor.
 Each ESP8266 module comes pre-programmed with an AT command set firmware, meaning, we can simply hook this up to an Arduino device and get a WiFi-ability very easily.
 The ESP8266 module is an extremely cost effective board with a huge, and ever growing, community.

 This module has a powerful enough on-board processing and storage capability that allows it to be integrated with the sensors and other application specific devices through its GPIOs with minimal development up-front and minimal loading during runtime.
 Its high degree of on-chip integration allows for minimal external circuitry, including the front-end module, is designed to occupy minimal PCB area.
 The ESP8266 supports APSD for VoIP applications and Bluetooth co-existance interfaces, it contains a self-calibrated RF allowing it to work under all operating conditions, and requires no external RF parts.
 There is an almost limitless fountain of information available for the ESP8266, all of which has been provided by amazing community support.
-In the *Documents* section below you will find many resources to aid you in using the ESP8266, even instructions on how to transforming this module into an Internet of Things solution!

 ## References